Low Vision and Legal Blindness Terms and Descriptions

 20/70 can best be understood by examining a standard eye testing chart that you may have used in your own doctor's office during an eye examination.

-In the United States, the Snellen Eye Chart (pictured above) is a test that is used by ophthalmologists and optometrists to measure a person's distance visual acuity.
+In the United States, the Snellen Eye Chart (pictured left) is a test that ophthalmologists and optometrists use to measure a person's distance visual acuity.
 It contains rows of letters, numbers, or symbols printed in standardized graded sizes.

 Your eye doctor will ask you to read or identify each line or row at a fixed distance (usually 20 feet), although a 10-foot testing distance is also used.